August 5, 2020 - Fall Parking Permit available Aug. 14

 - Parking permit decals on motorcycles must be displayed on the outside of the front fork.

-- Permits must always be displayed and clearly visible on vehicle's dash.
+- Permits must always be displayed and clearly visible on the vehicle's dash.

 Buying a Permit